St. Mathias Catholic Church

 Fort Ripley, MN 56479

-Finally, in June of 2014 it was announced that there would be two clusters in the Brainerd Area.
-St. Andrew & St. Mathias would be clustered together and St. Francis, All Saints and St. Thomas of the Pines in the other.
-We currently have two separate offices, one located at St. Andrews and the other just behind St. Francis Church.
+In June of 2014, it was announced that there would be two parish clusters in the Brainerd Area.
+St. Andrew & St. Mathias would be clustered together and known as the South Cluster.
+Bishop Sirba appointed Fr.
+Daniel Weiske as the pastor for the South Cluster.
+Fr.
+Tony Wroblewski remained as pastor for St. Francis, All Saints, and St. Thomas of the Pines, known as the North Cluster.